-LGBT Workplace Issues: Why the majority of LGBT workers still hide their identity at work.
+LGBTQ Workplace Issues: Why the majority of LGBTQ workers still hide their identity at work

-After the Supreme Court ruled in 2015 that marriage is a right guaranteed to same-sex couples, many believed the largest battle for LGBT rights had been won.
+After the Supreme Court ruled in 2015 that marriage is a right guaranteed to same-sex couples, many believed the largest battle for LGBTQ rights had been won.

-And while the gains in recognition and legal protections were no doubt significant, same-sex marriage recognition alone couldn’t have possibly resolved a number of longstanding LGBT issues – particularly LGBT workplace issues.
+And while the gains in recognition and legal protections were no doubt significant, same-sex marriage recognition alone couldn’t have possibly resolved a number of longstanding LGBTQ issues – particularly LGBTQ workplace issues.

-Many LGBT workplace issues stem from the fact that currently, there’s no federal law that explicitly protects employees from discrimination due to their sexual identity, gender identity, or gender expression.
-Such protections have necessarily come from state laws and federal court cases interpreting the law to protect LGBT workers.
+Many LGBTQ workplace issues stem from the fact that currently, there’s no federal law that explicitly protects employees from discrimination due to their sexual identity, gender identity, or gender expression.
+Such protections have necessarily come from state laws and federal court cases interpreting the law to protect LGBTQ workers.
 This patchwork of court rulings and state legislation leaves many vulnerable.

-LGBT employment discrimination laws vary between states.
+LGBTQ employment discrimination laws vary between states.
 Only 23 states (in addition to the district of Columbia) bar discrimination based on sexual orientation and gender identity in both the public and private workforce.
-All told, nearly half of the U.S. LGBT population lives in a state that doesn’t prohibit employment discrimination because of sexual orientation and gender identity.
+All told, nearly half of the U.S. LGBTQ population lives in a state that doesn’t prohibit employment discrimination because of sexual orientation and gender identity.

-This disparity in protecting LGBT workers’ rights is cause for alarm.
+This disparity in protecting LGBTQ workers’ rights is cause for alarm.